syakirharis25/workers/README.md

 Third Year : 14 cows :: (PARENT : 5 males + 5 females) + (CHILDREN : 2 males + 2 females)
 Fourth Year : 18 cows :: (PARENT : 5 males + 5 females) + (CHILDREN : 4 males + 4 females)

-Therefore: 14 cows owned by the company (10 PARENT cows + 4 CHILDREN cows), while another 4 cows (4 CHILDREN cows) fully owned by the workers to create a sense of belonging for their daily works for the company
+Therefore: 14 cows owned by the company (10 PARENT cows + 4 CHILDREN cows), while another 4 cows (4 CHILDREN cows) fully owned by the workers to create a sense of belonging for their daily works for the company.

+[ The worker finally become a leader of his or her tribe, become a Centurion, a leader of 100 men or women ] Fifth Year
+...
+(PARENT : 5 males + 5 females) + (CHILDREN : 4 males + 4 females) => (GRANDCHILDREN : 10 males + 10 females)
+(PARENT [ ALL COWS 100% owned by the company ] + (CHILDREN : 4 cows owned by the workers, 4 cows owned by the company) + (GRANDCHILDREN : 15 cows owned by the  workers, 5 cows owned by the company)
 ```

 EVERY 25 YEARS REVISION